 Then there’s the pig – let’s just go straight for prosciutto and stop there.
 But of course you could use salami, ham, anything that is cooked or cured.
 Raw bacon would be a mess.
 Smoked turkey would be a delish sub, or roasted peppers and thoroughly drained spinach if you are vegetarian.

 Vegans however need not apply.
 This PopperPuff screams for cheese.
-I met and love-@first-sight’d this dish about 8 years ago when my then 14-year old neighbor Allison whipped up a larger version, stromboli-like, and appeared for a boat ride with a hamper-full.
+I met and [email protected]’d this dish about 8 years ago when my then 14-year old neighbor Allison whipped up a larger version, stromboli-like, and appeared for a boat ride with a hamper-full.
 All the adults were stunned.
 What?
 Is?
 This?
 Cheesy?
 Goodness?
 It’s possible I broke a bicep shoveling in the gooey slices.
 Ever since, we have called this (or any interpretation of) the Ali Roll.

 It recently occurred to me it was a tad bit – don’t judge me on what I am about to say – too gooey.
 I know.
 I know.
 But more because the center stays a bit dough-y than that there is too much cheese.
 Heaven forbid!
 So for a Memorial Day app exchange – which had nothing to do with technology – I decided to whittle this down to bite-size, and the results were a crowd-pleaser.
 The pieces were also less daunting than a slice 4+ inches wide which is considered bite-size in fewer and fewer circles these days.